yangus98/Develhope-Exercises/Exercise 40 - Network Requests/README.md

 # Network Requests - Exercise 2

-Using async and await, implement the necessary code to recover the Todo with ID 4 through the following URL: https://jsonplaceholder.typicode.com/todos/4 .
-Then create two elements:
--An `<h2>` element containing the Todo title (`title` property) -An `<Input Type = "Checkbox">` with the `checked` property set to the value present on the `completed` property of the Todo

-Append the two elements previously created inside the container.
+Using async and await ,implement the necessary code to recover the Todos list present in the following URL through an http request: link .
+Subsequently, dynamically create a list of elements <li> containing the Todo title (title property in the collection of objects returned by the Response) and append it to the '.todo-list' element.
+N.B: The Body of the Response contains the Todos list in Json format, use the .json method present in the response to perform the deserialization.